thiagokokada/routers-fw/mir3g/openwrt-for-breed/README.md

 - `*-sysupgrade.bin` images doesn't seem to work on `Flash new firmware image` option in Luci or using `sysupgrade` command.
 So every time you need to flash a new image you need to use the `openwrt_for_breed.sh` and flash it using Breed.
-At least there is an option in Breed to keep the current settings (unmark the last tick box on the firmware flash screen; this is **untested** but even if it doesn't work it shouldn't brick your device, so it is worth a try)
+  + There is an option in Breed to keep the current settings (unmark the last tick box on the firmware flash screen; **untested** but even if it doesn't work it shouldn't brick your device, so it is worth a try)
-  + Maybe a workaround is to use `*-kernel1.bin` and `*-rootfs0.bin` images and flash then manually using `mtd` commands, like this:

-    ```
-    # SSH inside the router
-    $ mtd write mir3g-squashfs-kernel1.bin kernel1
-    $ mtd write mir3g-squashfs-rootfs0.bin rootfs0
-    ```

-    However this is also **untested**.

 ## Credits